Disentangling Uncertainty in Machine Translation Evaluation: Experiments

 \subsection{Identification of noisy references}

 As mentioned in \S\ref{sec:sources_uncertainty}, low quality references are a primary source of aleatoric uncertainty.
-Thus, we expect the uncertainty predictors that model aleatoric uncertainty (\textbf{HTS} and \textbf{KL}) to be more sensitive to erroneous references compared to the other uncertainty predictors.
-To verify this hypothesis and investigate the potential of aleatoric uncertainty predictors to detect noisy references, we conduct an experiment on the WMT21 MQM \textsc{En-De} dataset, which includes 4 references, each annotated with MQM scores by a human annotator \cite{freitag2021results}.
-We can thus use these MQM scores as indicators of how good references are.
+Thus, we expect the uncertainty predictors that model aleatoric uncertainty (\textbf{HTS} and \textbf{KL}) to be more indicative of erroneous references compared to the other uncertainty predictors.
+To verify this hypothesis, we conduct an experiment on the WMT21 MQM \textsc{En-De} dataset, which includes 4 references, each annotated with MQM scores by a human annotator \cite{freitag2021results}.
 For each $\langle s, t\rangle$ pair in the test split, we select the best reference $r_\mathrm{good}$ and the worst reference $r_\mathrm{bad}$ based on the respective MQM scores.
-We retain only the $\langle s, t, \{r_\mathrm{good},r_\mathrm{bad}\} \rangle$ for which $|\mathrm{MQM}(r_\mathrm{good})-\mathrm{MQM}(r_\mathrm{bad})|>10$, so that there is a considerable quality difference between the references. \footnote{An MQM penalty of 10 points corresponds to at least 2 major errors \citep{freitag-etal-2021-experts}.} We then apply the uncertainty predictors on the selected triples $\langle s, t, r_\mathrm{good}\rangle$ and $\langle s, t, r_\mathrm{bad}\rangle$ and obtain the predicted uncertainties, as shown in Figure \ref{fig:ref1}.
-For each $\langle s, t\rangle$ pair, we check which reference leads to the lowest predicted uncertainty and compute how often that reference coincides with $r_\mathrm{good}$.
-In Figure \ref{fig:ref2}, we can see that both the \textbf{HTS} and the \textbf{KL} predictors are much more successful in choosing the correct reference compared to \textbf{MCD} (\textbf{HTS} in particular is correct $>82\%$ of the time versus $38\%$ for \textbf{MCD}).
+We retain only the $\langle s, t, \{r_\mathrm{good},r_\mathrm{bad}\} \rangle$ for which $|\mathrm{MQM}(r_\mathrm{good})-\mathrm{MQM}(r_\mathrm{bad})|>=10$, so that there is a considerable quality difference between the references. \footnote{An MQM penalty of 10 points corresponds to at least 2 major errors \citep{freitag-etal-2021-experts}.} We then apply the uncertainty predictors on the selected triples $\langle s, t, r_\mathrm{good}\rangle$ and $\langle s, t, r_\mathrm{bad}\rangle$ and obtain the predicted uncertainties, as shown in Figure \ref{fig:ref1}.
+For each $\langle s, t\rangle$ pair, we check which reference leads to the lowest predicted uncertainty and compute how often that reference coincides with $r_\mathrm{good}$. \edit{In Figure \ref{fig:ref2}, we can see that all the \textbf{HTS}, \textbf{HTS+MCD} and the \textbf{KL} predictors are much more successful in choosing the correct reference compared to \textbf{MCD}, \textbf{DE} and \textbf{DUP}.
 This confirms the hypothesis that \textbf{HTS} and \textbf{KL} are more effective at capturing aleatoric uncertainty.
+Additionally, it is interesting to note that the combination of MC dropout with heteroscedastic loss provides a small boost to the accuracy of distinguishing the noisy reference.}